 One day the ash would become rich soil, but only with the help of the right bacteria.
 And so the creature transplanted microorganisms from the volcanic field into the lifeless areas nearby, until more of the land was suitable for the surviving plants.
-The plants expanded into it and their chemical signals were as shouts of thrill and gratitude.
+When the plants expanded into the new soil, their chemical signals were as shouts of thrill and gratitude.
 With the flourishing plants came more insects, and with more insects came more lizards.
 The lizards, cold-blooded as they were, particularly thrived in the sun's returning heat and radiation.
-The old tortoise, still watching over its fellow life along with the creature, remained by the lakes.
+The old tortoise, still watching over the spreading life along with the creature, remained by the lakes.

-The pinprick of life expanded ever so slowly across the mountains and plateaus and down into the plains.
-It wasn't the same life that had come before that destructive event, but it was life nonetheless.
+That pinprick of life expanded ever so slowly across the mountains and plateaus and down into the plains.
+It wasn't the same life that had come before that cataclysmic event, but it was life nonetheless.
 The creature worked tirelessly to spread this life across the continent and onto surrounding islands.

-When the creature next returned to the volcanic field and saw the destruction, it howled.
-Lizards scattered and fled, uncomprehending of the creature's thunderous expression of pain and loss.
+When the creature next returned to the volcanic field and saw the incendiary destruction, it howled.
+Lizards scattered and fled from the terrible noise, uncomprehending of the creature's thunderous expression of pain and loss.

 The creature, in its efforts to spread the life from the volcanic field, never found other surviving life.
 It had been too hard, too unlikely for life to survive such a cataclysm.
 It was a disruption of the atmosphere, of the oceans, of the water cycle, of day and night.
 No environment on all of Earth went unchanged.
 The event had heralded a mass extinction unlike any other in Earth's history.